AbleTheAbove/ableos/README.md

 `cargo install bootimage`

+## Srange workarounds
+- arm/build.rs has to move main.rs
+- conditional dependencies for bootloader are broken
 ## Testing on real hardware
 I recommend using an old x86_64 computer
 * `cargo run --release` to generate a binary image that is bootable